Giuseppe Sinopoli: Death and legacy

-On 20 April 2001 Sinopoli suffered a heart attack while conducting Giuseppe Verdi's Aida at the Deutsche Oper in Berlin.
+On 20 April 2001 Sinopoli had a heart attack while conducting Giuseppe Verdi's Aida at the Deutsche Oper Berlin.
 The performance was supposed to serve as a reconciliatory appearance and dedicated to the memory of the company's chief director, Götz Friedrich.
 He was taken from the opera house to the German Heart Center in Berlin, where he was pronounced dead the following day.
 Two nights later, Marcello Viotti stepped in to conduct Aida, and dedicated his performance to Sinopoli's memory.
 The funeral in Rome on 23 April was attended by the Italian President and Prime Minister, as well as a large contingent from La Scala.

 His books include Masterpieces of Greek Ceramics from the Sinopoli Collection.
 He died two days before he was due to receive his Laurea in Archeology at Università La Sapienza in Rome.

 Sinopoli's last recordings include Richard Strauss's Ariadne auf Naxos and Friedenstag, as well as Dvořák's Stabat Mater.